Paul Pogba: 2015–16 season

-On 15 July 2015, Pogba was named to the ten-man shortlist for the 2015 UEFA Best Player in Europe Award.
-For the 2015–16 season, he was awarded the prestigious number-10 shirt, following Carlos Tevez's departure, which had previously been worn by Alessandro Del Piero, Roberto Baggio and Michel Platini.
+On 15 July 2015, Pogba was part of a ten-man shortlist for the 2015 UEFA Best Player in Europe Award.
+For the 2015–16 season, he was awarded the prestigious number 10 shirt, following Carlos Tevez's departure, which had previously been worn by Alessandro Del Piero, Roberto Baggio and Michel Platini.
 On 8 August, he assisted a goal in Juventus's 2–0 win over Lazio in the 2015 Supercoppa Italiana.
 On 12 August, it was announced that he placed tenth in the 2015 UEFA Best Player in Europe Award.
 On 31 October, Pogba made his 100th Serie A appearance in a 2–1 home win over Torino in the Turin Derby, also scoring Juventus's opening goal from a half-volley from outside the area.

-On 24 November, Pogba was nominated for the 2015 UEFA Team of the Year, later being named to the team on 8 January 2016.
-Three days later he was named to the 2015 FIFA FIFPro World XI.
+On 24 November, Pogba was nominated for the 2015 UEFA Team of the Year, later being announced as part of the team on 8 January 2016.
+Three days later he was named in the 2015 FIFA FIFPro World XI.
 Pogba excelled in his team's new creative position, which saw him gain more time on the ball, and played a key role in helping Juventus to the league title, scoring a joint personal best of 8 goals in Serie A, while also finishing the league season as the top assist provider in Serie A, with a personal record of 12 assists, alongside Miralem Pjanić.